Read these instructions completely before you begin.

 Note: If the transfer takes longer than the amount of time specified, the session will expire.

-Change the name of the destination ASP group, if it’s different from the default group *SYSBAS.
+Change the name of the destination ASP group, if it is different from the default group *SYSBAS.

 You have two options on the Product Load Options panel:

-Click Immediate Load if you’d like to load the product on the IBM i now.
+Click Immediate Load if you would like to load the product on the IBM i now.

-Note: If you're doing an update, this ends Robot Schedule Enterprise until the product load completes.
-After you are done, we’ll restart the product.
+Note: If you are doing an update, this ends Robot Schedule Enterprise until the product load completes.
+After you are done, we will restart the product.

 Note: See “Loading Staged Objects on the IBM i” below for instructions on how to load the staged objects on your selected IBM i system.